danielholmes839/aws-stuff/api-gateway/README.md

 ## Python

-- Application written using FastAPI and [Mangum](https://pypi.org/project/mangum/) that connects API Gateway to FastAPI
+- Application written using FastAPI and [Mangum](https://pypi.org/project/mangum/) which connects API Gateway to FastAPI
 - The [function.zip](./python/function.zip) contains the application code and all the dependencies.
 It was a little awkward copying all the dependencies but I wanted to deploy the function without using any other frameworks or libraries that would automate the deployment.